Shopping Cart

 by John Michael Greer narrated by Michael Dowd

-In many ways, this is John Michael Greer's most uncompromising work, though by no means without hope to offer.
-Knowing where we're headed collectively is a crucial step in responding constructively to the challenges of the future and doing what we can now to help our descendants make the most of the world we're leaving them.
+Though Dark Age America offers an uncompromising assessment of our collective future, it is by no means without hope.
+Knowing where we're headed is a crucial step in responding to the challenges of the future and doing what we can now to help our descendants make the most of the world we're leaving them.

 About the Author